mikesmallhelp/wacat/README.md

 ```

+#### Explanation of the JSON

-The JSON is more complicated than in previous example.
-Is has "beforeAuthenticationLinkTexts" attribute, which contains the link texts "Please go to an application" and "Please login", which are in the pages before the authentication page.
-The application has button "Next" in the page where username is given.
-The "Next" value is given into the "usernameButtonLabel" JSON attribute's value.
+This JSON file is more complex than the one in the previous example:

+- The "beforeAuthenticationLinkTexts" attribute lists link texts ("Please go to an application" and "Please login") found on the pages preceding the authentication page.
-The example run command for Windows is:
+- The page where the username is entered contains a button labeled "Next," which is assigned to the "usernameButtonLabel" attribute in the JSON.

+#### Example Run Commands

+##### For Windows

 ```
 wacat test --conf example-files\configuration-complicated-authentication.json https://mikesmallhelp-test-application-more-complicated-authentication.vercel.app/
 ```
-The run command for Linux and Mac is:
+##### For Linux and Mac

 ```
 wacat test --conf example-files/configuration-complicated-authentication.json https://mikesmallhelp-test-application-more-complicated-authentication.vercel.app/
 ```

-The command output is:
+##### Command output

 ```
 Testing in url: https://mikesmallhelp-test-application-more-complicated-authentication.vercel.app/.
 Please wait...